HarshithReddy01/My-Web/portfolio-react/README.md

 AI Engineer & Full-Stack Developer | Spring Boot & React

-I'm a BS Computer Science student at the University of South Dakota, specializing in Artificial Intelligence, and a research assistant under Dr. Debesh Jha, Visiting Professor at USD.
+I'm a BS Computer Science student at the University of South Dakota, specializing in Artificial Intelligence, and a research assistant under Dr. Debesh Jha, Assistant Professor at USD.
 I turn ideas into smart, powerful web apps that are easy and enjoyable to use.
 By blending AI models with strong backends and clean, responsive designs, I build products that solve real problems.

 ## Features